The Political Climate in Vigo County, IN is Leaning conservative.

 Individual Campaign Contributions in Vigo County, IN

-In the last 4 years, there were 542 contributions totaling $253,352 to Republican and conservative campaigns, averaging $467 per contribution.
+In the last 4 years, there were 542 contributions totaling $253,352 to the Republican Party and conservative campaigns, averaging $467 per contribution.

 (source: Federal Election Commission)